 Instead, through research, publishing, advocacy and commentary, Ekklesia seeks to reinvigorate a different understanding of the church as a ground-up, non-domineering, alternative-generating ‘contrast society’ within the wider civic order: one that is hospitable, politically aware, intellectually curious, spiritually refreshing, theologically rooted, voluntarily associational, actively nonviolent, and radical in its social commitment.

 The Greek word ekklesia denotes a people's assembly within the public square.
-It is also a key New Testament term for the practice (rather than the institutionalisation) of ‘church’, reminding Christians of the inescapably political nature of their existence - and summoning them as followers of Jesus Christ to a fresh form of social life based on mutuality rather than self-aggrandizement.
+It is also a key New Testament term for the practice (rather than the institutionalisation) of ‘church’, reminding Christians of the inescapably political nature of their communal existence - and summoning them as followers of Jesus Christ to a fresh form of social life based on mutuality rather than self-aggrandisement.
+This means being 'called out' of Empire and imperial religion.

 While remaining committed and involved in a positive exchange between mainstream traditions (Catholic, Protestant, Anglican, Orthodox, Evangelical, Pentecostal and indigenous), Ekklesia naturally draws much of its specific inspiration from the dissenting strands within Christianity, not least the ‘historic peace churches’ (Quakers, Mennonites and other Anabaptists), liberation theologies and other nonconformists inside and outside inherited denominations.